gbevin/HEELP/README.md

 * Scalable UI with sleak and bare-bones vector-graphics
 * Small enough to run on restricted devices like the BeagleBone Black
 * Channel-based mixer with fixed number of sends and busses for clarity
-* Channels and busses can host any number of instrument and effect plugins in series
+* Channels can host any number of instrument and effect plugins in series
+* Busses can host any number of effect plugins in series
 * Per-channel input selection with multiple possible sources (ie. each channel has its set of MIDI, controller and audio ports)
 * Plugins and channels can't be changed in real-time, you set up your environment and parametrize it
 * Channels and busses can have custom colors for the background and foreground for easy identification